kohlhofer/Crossings/chapters/chapter-01.md

 Mist hangs low, blurring the line between water and land.
 The river runs brown and slow, carrying what it always carries—branches, leaves, the occasional fish swimming belly-up.
 Upstream, the rain has been heavy.
 The water is higher today, lapping at the dock's edge with a sound like whispers.

 Across the river, the factory stands empty, windows broken, a hollow shell.
 Once, men walked those girders, hammered steel, built things that lasted.
-Now only the frame remains, rusted and abandoned.
+Now only the frame remains, rusted.
 The machines were sold, the workers scattered.
 The building stands as a monument to what was.

 Someone moves among the girders—quick, restless, climbing the rusted frame, disappearing, reappearing, a flash of movement in the gray.
 A figure in the dawn light, moving, always across the river.